wp-plugins/lightbox-plus/readme.txt

 = 1.5.2 =
 * Reset/re-initialize button on the plugin page will now remove the old files that were not removed during upgrade to 1.5.x from pre 1.5 versions.
-* Fixed the slideshow timing to display and save correctly - any amountof time over 5000 milliseconds was displaying as 13000 milliseconds.
+* Fixed the slideshow timing to display and save correctly - any amount of time over 5000 milliseconds was displaying as 13000 milliseconds.
 * Miscellaneous cosmetic fixes and text adjustments

 = 1.5.1 =